Payset prespective

 E-currency has already had an impact in improving the outlook as the World Bank says that 62% of the world’s population has a bank account.
 That figure was only 51% in 2011 and is a sign that technology is making improvements.
 However, in countries like Africa, McKinsey projects that around 80% percent of the continent is not connected to formal financial services.

-MasterCard states that only two percent of retail transactions in Africa are electronic, with the rest being done in cash.
+Only two percent of retail transactions in Africa are electronic, with the rest being done in cash.
 There is still a lot of growth potential to come in e-money and that may come with central bank and government-supported forms of currency that individuals will trust more with their money.

 What Are the Main Issues Surrounding E-Currency?